18020132/dao-duc-tung.github.io/src/pages/ml-skills/docker/registry/index.md

 ## Start your own docker registry

 It's very simple to start your own registry.
-Refer to https://docs.docker.com/registry/ for more details.
+Refer to [Docker registry](https://docs.docker.com/registry/) for more details.

 ## Key notes